- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 What is Form 16C?

 Section 194IB of the Income Tax Act deals with TDS deductions on rent.
-It states that individuals and Hindu Undivided Families (HUFs) who pay a rent of INR 50,000 and above should pay the rent after deducting TDS on it @5%.
+It states that individuals and Hindu Undivided Families (HUFs) who pay rent exceeding INR 50,000 for a month or part of a month during the previous year should pay the rent after deducting TDS on it @5% (This section is effective from 01.06.2017).
 When TDS is deducted from rent, the details of the TDS deducted are provided in Form 16C.
-Thus, Form 16C is a TDS certificate which shows TDS deductions on rent.
+Thus, Form 16C is a TDS certificate showing TDS rent deductions.

-Section 194IB was introduced by the Indian Government in the Union Budget of 2017.
-The section became operational from 1st June 2017.
-Before the section was introduced, until the financial year ending 31st March, 2017, TDS was deducted @10% if tax audit was applicable to the assessees under Section 44AB.
-If the individual or HUF was not subjected to a tax audit, TDS deduction on rent was not applicable.
-However, with the introduction of Section 194IB, TDS was made mandatory if the rent exceeded INR 50,000 whether there was a relevance of tax audit or not.
+Section 194IB was introduced by the Indian Government in the Union Budget 2017.
+The section became operational on 1st June 2017.
+Before the section was introduced, until the financial year ending 31st March 2017, TDS was deducted @10% if tax audit applied to the assessees under Section 44AB.
+If the individual or HUF was not subjected to a tax audit, a TDS deduction on rent was not applicable.
+However, with the introduction of Section 194IB, TDS was made mandatory if the rent exceeded INR 50,000, whether there was a relevance of tax audit or not.

 Deduction of TDS under Section 194IB